rayjohnson/cobraman/README.md

 * man-arg-hints

 This provides a way to give a short description to the value expected by an flag.
-This is used by the built-in template in the OPZTIONS section.
+This is used by the built-in template in the OPTIONS section.
 For example, setting the annotation like this:
 ```go
 	annotation := []string{"path"}